Caia-Tech/the-burden/README.md

+Oct 5 - I don't know what the hearing on October 15th is about.
+I do know the state court laughed and ignored me.
+Then district court quashed and buried.
+Now suddenly a family court case is resurrected.
+I'm not stepping in to relitigate a federal case.
+I'm answering whatever reasonable questions you have and leaving quietly.

+They set us up for failure and when you exceed expectations they violate you.
+They KNOW it's physically impossible.
+Like Chasanow said, it's "routine".

+---
 Not ghosts—just actors who leave trails when you force them.

 Court Scheduling Information
 Event Type 	Event Date 	Event Time 	Judge 	Court Location 	Court Room 	Result